Wadsworth Atheneum Director Highlights

 Thomas J. Loughman served as director and CEO from 2016 to 2021, changing the conversation about the museum’s role in Hartford by launching Wadsworth Welcome.
 This free access program for city residents emphasizes the message that the museum belongs to the Atheneum’s most immediate neighbors.

-Jeffrey N. Brown is currently serving as Interim Director & CEO.
+Jeffrey N. Brown is currently serving as Director & CEO.